 At the heart of the issue, is that the world’s second largest lithium producer Sociedad Quimica y Minera de Chile (SQM) received permission to triple production at its Chilean properties.
 The general fear was that it can quickly ramp up production, which would have a negative impact on current prices and could lead to oversupply.

-The demand for lithium at the current time could push lithium stocks
+The demand for lithium at the current time could push lithium companies

 Something you should consider is that SQM cannot turn this production on overnight.
-In the meantime, there is tight supply for lithium, which in the end, can only benefit stocks that strictly rely on the commodity.
+In the meantime, there is tight supply for lithium, which in the end, can only benefit a company that strictly relies on the commodity.
 Lithium supply in 2017 was 236,000 tonnes while demand was 228,000 tonnes.
 At the rate demand is growing, current producers will have a hard time keeping up.

 China has also entered the lithium market in a big way.
 In 2017, it sold 700,000 EVs, a 40% increase over 2016.
 According to the International Energy Agency (IEA), China represents over a quarter of the EV market and will own 40% of the market by 2040.
 As a result, the country is making big investments and signing lithium offtake agreements at a rapid pace.

 The recent downward pressure on lithium stocks have provided investors with a better entry point for a particular company of their choice.
 With that in mind, here are the Top 7 Canadian Lithium stocks.
 The lithium market is tiny and there are not many producers.
-As a result, these are stocks that are listed on either the TSX or TSX Venture and have market capitalization greater than $100 million.
+As a result, these are company’s that are listed on either the TSX or TSX Venture and have market capitalization greater than $100 million.